Ways to Deepen Your Relationship With God (for Moms)

 Build a strong foundation in the easier seasons.

 We don’t abandon our relationship in hard seasons.
 We know we have worked hard on a good, strong foundation in the times when we don’t have quite so much to do.
-That helps to keep us strong in the times when we can hardly dedicate time to our marriage.
+That helps to keep us strong in the times when we can hardly dedicate time to our marriage, and that is what makes a successful marriage.

-The same can go for our relationship with God.
+The same can go for our personal relationship with Jesus Christ.
 Even though He is always the same available for us, He understands why we can no longer have an hour of quiet time alone with Him like we used to.
 He is not upset with us about it either.

 It helps us if we have built that close relationship with God in the easier seasons.
 The strong foundation with help carry us through the spiritually dry seasons.